 All engine types are great, however, generally speaking they excel in different areas.
 All of these engine types produce power very differently.

 In modern dirt bikes, the maximum power is really not an issue in most riding conditions.
-Instead, we are looking for the maximum traction and a controllable power delivery which can be tuned while maintaining a great low-end torque.
+Instead, I am looking for the maximum traction and a controllable power delivery which can be tuned while maintaining a great low-end torque.
 Wow, that’s a lot.
-But let’s discuss why we feel this is important for the best trail dirt bike.
+But let’s discuss why I feel this is important for any great trail dirt bike.

 2-Stroke Trail Bikes

-Two-stroke engines generally produce power differently than four-stroke engines and can be adjusted with a power valve.
+Two-stroke engines generally produce power differently than four-stroke engines and the power delivery can be adjusted with a power valve.
 This engine type provides a great base for fine-tuning.
 They also lack engine brake, which changes the riding characteristics and clutch operation.

-Additionally, two-stroke engine dirt bikes tend to be lighter and can feel easier to handle around tight single track and wooded sections of the single track, making them a great choice for the best trail riding dirt bikes.
+Additionally, two-stroke engine dirt bikes tend to be lighter and can feel easier to handle around tight single track and wooded sections of the single track, making them a great choice for a good trail motorcycle.

 4-Stroke Trail Bikes

-4-stroke dirt bikes are a typical choice for faster, more open wide style tracks or desert style riding.
+The best 4 stroke dirt bike for trail riding is a typical choice for faster, more open wide style tracks or desert style riding.
 Deep, sandy, and faster or wider two track style trails usually are in favor of four-stroke engines.
 This is because of the high revving engines that can produce high amounts of usable power in higher engine revolution area.

 While many 4-stroke models may be easier to stall since they lack low-end torque and run at much higher temperatures, there are still good options for trail riding.
 They are great options for desert style or fast paced high speed trails where you cover more distance and mostly ride at higher gears.
-Also, sandy and muddy conditions sometimes favor 4-strokers as the best trail riding dirt bikes.
+Also, sandy and muddy conditions sometimes favor 4-stroke engines.

 Electric Trail Dirt Bikes

-The electric motors are excellent power sources.
+The electric motors are excellent power sources and make great alternative option for many single track riders.
 Furthermore, they are much more powerful, provide a flat torque all across the power curve, and have no hesitation or delay.
 Ideally, this is what we want.
 However, the weight and range are still an issue.
 Additionally, the lack of the clutch or gears will keep this model in the beginner category for us.

-Overall, when selecting the best engine type for the best trail dirt bike, we favor engines capable of producing predictable and tunable low-end torque.
+Overall, I favor engines capable of producing predictable and tunable low-end torque.

-In our experience, 2-stroke engines are by far the best fit for technical trail riding and for these reasons, our choice for the best dirt bike for trail riding will have a two-stroke engine.
+In my experience, 2-stroke engines are by far the best fit for technical trail riding and for these reasons, my choice for the best trail dirt bike will have a two-stroke engine.

 If you’re a fan of the Redbull Hard Enduro World Championship or similar hard enduro national series, you’ve probably noticed how popular the two-stroke dirt bikes are.
 This is because the modern two-strokes produce plenty of power, and more importantly, a lot of low-end torque in a very lightweight and compact form.

 Another thing to consider is the engine size.
-Now that we have chosen a two-stroke engine, let’s talk about engine sizes and how they affect your riding style and single track riding.
+Now that I have chosen a two-stroke engine, let’s talk about engine sizes and how they affect your riding style and single track riding.

 Smaller two-stroke engines typically lack low-end torque but are also much lighter.
 Furthermore, if we are sticking with the full-size frames for adults, your choices typically range between 150cc to 300cc engines.
 They serve a good purpose for single trail riding.
 If you’re looking for the best woods dirt bike, test the smaller engines for more lightweight and quicker turning ability.